jnozzi/cocoadev.com/SiteContent/General/ChaosOrOrder.markdown

 Later tonight I'm going to write a bit more about chatic interfaces and lovely organized ones.
 Not just yelling at you for not using dynamic drawers and animated window resizing.

-'' I got this from http://www.dictionary.com
+* I got this from http://www.dictionary.com

-''' Something is equal to anything but nothing, except when something is the lack of being, perhaps the somethingness of space.
+** Something is equal to anything but nothing, except when something is the lack of being, perhaps the somethingness of space.
 Or something.

-'''''I made this word up.
+***I made this word up.
 That is why I love English.
 You can verb words, you can make words...